How Social Commerce Works: The Social Psychology of Social Shopping

 The Rule: ‘Be Consistent’

-How it Works: When faced with uncertainty, we’ll opt for the one that is consistent with our beliefs and past behaviour.
-When our beliefs and behaviours don’t match up, we feel psychological discomfort, “cognitive dissonance”, which is a big motivator for trying to be consistent; particularly with any active, public and voluntary commitments we’ve made.
+How it Works: When faced with uncertainty, we’ll opt for the one that is consistent with our beliefs and past behavior.
+When our beliefs and behaviors don’t match up, we feel psychological discomfort, “cognitive dissonance”, which is a big motivator for trying to be consistent; particularly with an active, public and voluntary commitments we’ve made.

 Classic Marketing Application: Lifestyle ads (demonstrating why a product is consistent with audience lifestyle), free trials (become a user for free and stay consistent by buying later), sign up for free membership schemes, foot-in-the-door sales (ask for a small commitment (e.g. petition signing) then asking for a large commitment consistent with this (e.g. donation, purchase).